repoofideas/blog/_posts/2021-05-27-How-does-Amazon-recommend-products-to-the-users?.md

 ---
 ### Intro

-Before you buy a product, a typical decision process may include comparison of similar products, browsing multiple brands, or consulting an expert(if you are lucky enough to know one).
+Before you buy a product, a typical decision process may include comparison of similar products, browsing multiple brands, or consulting an expert(if you are lucky enough to know one 🤔).
 Recommendation systems are designed to simplify these convoluted process, like a personalized consultant.
 Since Amazon is the largest online retailer in the world, I became interested in how their website tailor personalized recommendations for enormous number of products and users.
 Upon research, I've found an interesting paper[^1] and patent[^2] from Rahul Bhagat, an applied scientist at Amazon, that used **repeat purchase history** and **product type** for personalized recommendations.